-Stand (Figure 4) will use filters provided with the unit.
-Remove any filters in the furnace and follow proper installation.
+Stand (Figure 4 (page 8)) must use two filters: one is supplied with the stand and the other MUST be removed from the furnace and placed in the stand.
 See instructions supplied with the upflow stand for additional details.

 Ducted Return Air